Ze Maria named March coach of the month - Capital Sports

 The Brazilian tactician began the campaign with a 3-1 victory over newbies Kariobangi Sharks before beating another promoted side Zoo Kericho 1-0 to top the table that month.

-The coach who won it once last season was rewarded with Sh50, 000 and a trophy engraved with his name after the team’s training at Camp Toyoyo Ground in Jericho, Nairobi.
+The coach who won it once last season was rewarded with Sh75, 000 and a trophy engraved with his name after the team’s training at Camp Toyoyo Ground in Jericho, Nairobi.

+“My players did it in those two games it’s not me so I dedicate it to them for a job well done.
+I am happy because they (players) did well and we have to continue this way.
+We began the season by winning a trophy and we want to win the other remaining three ahead of us,” an elated Ze Maria said after being awarded.

+“We played five matches in the preseason and lost all of them and it worried a lot of people so I told my players it was important to get prepared for the first game of the season.
+We played well against Kariobangi Sharks; a small team that gave us a hard time just like all other teams they want to beat us so we have to be awake, serious and professional in all matches.”

 K’Ogalo have lost only once this season, a 2-1 defeat at the hands of Western Stima in Kisumu.

-They however managed to bounce back with a 2-1 win over Sony Sugar last weekend to reclaim the top spot on the Kenyan Premier League standings with 12 points.
+They however, managed to bounce back with a 2-1 win over Sony Sugar last weekend to reclaim the top spot on the Kenyan Premier League standings on 12 points.